simon-apple/ResearchKit/ResearchKit/ResearchKit.docc/Resources/Creating-Surveys/Creating-Surveys.md

-#
-<sub>These materials are for informational purposes only and do not constitute legal advice.
-You should contact an attorney to obtain advice with respect to the development of a research app and any applicable laws.</sub>

 # Creating surveys

 A survey is a sequence of questions that you use to collect data from your users.
 In a ResearchKit app, a survey is composed of a <i>survey task</i> that has a collection of step objects (``ORKStep``).
 Each step object handles a specific question in the survey, such as "What medications are you taking?" or "How many hours did you sleep last night?".